faelgabriel/elixircd/README.md

 - **RESTART**: Allow operators to restart the server. ✴️
 - **DIE**: Allow operators to shut down the server. ✴️
 - **SERVICE**: Allow operators to register services on the network. ❌

+### Server Commands (Server-to-Server)

 - **SERVLIST**: List services currently connected to the network. ❌
 - **LINKS**: List all server links in the IRC network. ❌
 - **CONNECT**: Allow operators to connect a server to the network. ❌
 - **SQUIT**: Allow operators to disconnect a server from the network gracefully. ❌
 - **SQUERY**: Allow servers to send queries to other servers. ❌
 - **ERROR**: Allow servers to report errors to other servers.
 Also used before ending client connections. ❌
-- **SERVER**: Allow servers to know the other connection is another server.
-Also, used to send data over the network. ❌
+- **SERVER**: Allow servers to introduce themselves to other servers on the network. ❌

 ## IRCv3 Features

 These features are based on the IRCv3 specifications, providing modern capabilities.
 More information at [ircv3.net](https://ircv3.net/).

+> ✅ Implemented - ✴️ Partially implemented - ❌ Not implemented

 ### Enhanced Commands and Extensions